AudreyCherrie/GitSearch/README.md

 #  Description
 THi application is about the GITSEarch that allows one to search ones repositories

-# GitSearch

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.16.

 # Known Bugs

 No bugs detected on the application